Choosing A Preschool Program

 -

-Are good health habits encouraged, i.e. hand
+Are good health habits encouraged, i.e. hand washing before eating?

 -

-children's cultural and religious food preferences met,
+Are individual children's cultural and religious food preferences met, if requested?

 -